iharhl/gaggia-pid-mod/README.md

 The part of the code that is used though, is detection of brew button presses.
 This enables real-time display of the shot extraction time.
-When the button is released, the timer remains visible for 5 seconds before automatically resetting to zero.

 ### Other